wazuh/wazuh-documentation/source/user-manual/agents/remote-upgrading/create-custom-wpk/generate-wpk-package-manually.rst

 Definitions:
     - ``output/myagent.wpk`` is the name of the output WPK package.
-    - ``path/to/wpkcert.pem`` is the path to your SSL certificate.
+    - ``path/to/wpkcert.pem`` is the path to SSL certificate.
-    - ``path/to/wpkcert.key`` is the path to your SSL certificate's key.
+    - ``path/to/wpkcert.key`` is the path to SSL certificate's key.
-    - ``path/to/upgrade.bat`` is the path to the upgrade.bat file you can find an example at src/win32 within the wazuh repository or write your own.
-    - ``path/to/do_upgrade.ps1`` is the path to the do_upgrade.ps1 file you can find an example at src/win32 within the wazuh repository or write your own.
-    - ``path/to/wazuhagent.msi`` is the path to the MSI you have downloaded in step 3.
+    - ``path/to/wazuhagent.pkg`` is the path to PKG file, downloaded in step 3.
-    - ``path/to/upgrade.sh`` is the path to the upgrade.sh file you can find an example at base directory within the wazuh repository or write your own.
+    - ``path/to/upgrade.sh`` is the path to the upgrade.sh file.
+Find an example at base directory within wazuh repository.
-    - ``path/to/pkg_installer_mac.sh`` is the path to the pkg_installer_mac.sh file you can find an example at src/init within the wazuh repository.
+    - ``path/to/pkg_installer_mac.sh`` is the path to the pkg_installer_mac.sh file.
+Find an example at src/init within wazuh repository.
-    - ``\*`` is the file (or the files) to be included into the WPK package.
-In this case, all the contents will be added.

 .. note::
  These are only examples.
 If you want to distribute a WPK package using these methods, it's important to begin with an empty directory.